Leh-Ladakh Road Trip

-Tools are the vital & essential part of any journey or trip.
+Tools are a vital & essential part of any journey or trip.
 During an unexpected situation.
-Especially, when you are in the middle of the nowhere.
-In such a situation, if you don’t even have the basic tools, then you can be in a big trouble.
-Therefore, tools are the must have items in your list.
-The following are the tools, which I personally suggest you to carry along with you in your trip.
+Especially, when you are in the middle of nowhere.
+In such a situation, if you don’t even have the basic tools, then you can be in big trouble.
+Therefore, tools are the must-have items on your list.
+The following are the tools, which I personally suggest you carry along with you on your trip.

-During this trip, your bike will be going beyond it’s limit.
+During this trip, your bike will be going beyond its limit.
 So, periodic maintenance becomes necessary.
-For that you require some basic stuffs like, Motul Chain cleaner & Lube, Compatible Engine Oil & Coolant, WD-40 Multipurpose spray, Puncher repair kit, 12V Tire inflator or foot pump.
-You can also use a puncher proof solution in your Tubeless tires.
+For that, you require some basic kinds of stuff like Motul Chain cleaner & Lube, Compatible Engine Oil & Coolant, WD-40 Multipurpose spray, Puncher repair kit, 12V Tire inflator, or foot pump.
+You can also use a puncher-proof solution for your Tubeless tires.
 These are some very important things that every biker should carry.

 Important documents to carry

-Before stepping out for this trip, there are some very important documents which you should be carrying.
-Like, Driving License, PAN card, Aadhar Card, extra photographs, Printed map of the Ladakh region. (also Download Offline maps of the entire region in Google Maps) Take extra copies of all documents.
+Before stepping out for this trip, there are some very important documents that you should be carrying.
+Like, as Driving License, PAN card, Aadhar Card, extra photographs, and Printed map of the Ladakh region. (also Download Offline maps of the entire region in Google Maps) Take extra copies of all documents.
 The MOST IMPORTANT DOCUMENT for the Ladakh trip is the Inner Line Permit (ILP).
-To know more about the process of applying for an Inner Line Permit online, with Update of March 2022, Click Below.
+To know more about the process of applying for an Inner Line Permit online, with an Update of March 2023, Click Below.

 Laptop & Camera Gears

 Visiting Leh-Ladakh is a lifetime experience.
-So, Capturing those moments in cameras is as important as the entire Leh-Ladakh trip itself.
+So, Capturing those moments with cameras is as important as the entire Leh-Ladakh trip itself.
 Therefore, camera gears are an integral part of this trip.
-Here are some of the gears which I will be carrying in my Leh-Ladakh road trip.
+Here are some of the gear which I will be carrying on my Leh-Ladakh road trip.

 Apart from these, don’t forget to carry all the chargers & some extra USB cables with you.
 And pack all these gears in a Waterproof & Impact resistant bag.
 Charge your batteries & power bank regularly to avoid sudden discharge.
-Because, at some remote locations you will not even get power point for charging.
+Because at some remote locations, you will not even get a power point for charging.

-Capturing footage is a task which comes with great responsibility.
+Capturing footage is a task that comes with great responsibility.
 Especially, when you are in a Military zone, you should always make sure that National Security is undistributed.